- Happy members that stay

 - Big Benefits

 - Covered Australia-wide

-There is a significant difference between having anxiety and feeling anxious.
-It is a common human experience to feel anxious about different life circumstances and stressors; waiting for the results of that medical test, will “he” call me after our first date, how will we pay our mortgage this month?
+There’s a big difference between having anxiety and feeling anxious.
+It’s a common human experience to feel anxious about different life circumstances and stressors; waiting for the results of a medical test, will “he” call me after our first date, how will we pay our mortgage this month?
 The list goes on.
 This kind of “being anxious” is related to real-life events and typically dissipates once the moment has passed.

-If you have ever truly experienced anxiety, you would know that in the “eye of the storm” you would do just about anything to STOP or AVOID it.
-I mean who enjoys sweaty palms, racing heart, the feeling of a brick on your chest or even more overwhelming, feeling you might throw up or pass out?
-The experience of anxiety can be debilitating and paralyzing on so many levels and is commonly a misunderstood condition.
+If you have ever truly experienced anxiety, you would know that in the “eye of the storm” you would do just about anything to stop or avoid it.
+You might experience:

-As a Counsellor, I often use the metaphor of anxiety as an alarm.
-An alarm alerts us to things, gains our attention and forces us to respond; similarly, anxiety can help us be aware of potential threats, dangers and areas in our world that need attention.
-Unfortunately, just as the wind can trigger my house alarm signalling an intruder, my internal anxiety alarm can also send a “false” reading of imminent danger or stress.
+Lisa says she often uses the metaphor of anxiety as an alarm.
+An alarm alerts us to things, gains our attention and forces us to respond.
+Similarly, anxiety can help us be aware of potential threats, dangers and areas in our world that need attention.
+Unfortunately, just as the wind can trigger your house alarm, your internal anxiety alarm can also send a “false” reading of imminent danger or stress.

 Tips to manage anxiety

 If you’re prone to anxious thoughts, general stress or find yourself overwhelmed more often than not, you need to work with it and on it.
 A key ingredient in this process is not wishing the anxiety away – rather, it is enhancing your ability to tolerate the feelings when they present themselves and to understand their triggers.